Physical Therapy for Bike Fitting?

-Physical Therapists typically do not have access to stems, seat-posts, shoes, cleats, pedals, and other components required to conduct professional bike fitting.
-If a bike can not be properly adjusted using these resources, the problem is shifted to a client’s body, which is frequently not a problem.
+Aside from what I perceive as a dis-connect between bipedal and quadruped activities (walking vs. riding), physical therapists typically do not have access to stems, seat-posts, shoes, cleats, pedals, and other components required to conduct professional bike fitting.
+If a bike can not be properly adjusted using these resources, the causative agents are shifted from bike to body.

 How does one discern between a Bike an Body problem?